What is a Pull Request, and Why is it Important?

 • Reference to any related issues or pull requests

-Process of creating a pull request
+Process of Creating a Pull Request

 Here are the steps to create a pull request:

-1. The developer creates a branch or a fork of the main project repository
+Step 1: The developer creates a branch or a fork of the main project repository

-2. The developer then makes the changes to this cloned code to create new features or fix an issue or make a codebase more efficient
+Step 2: The developer then makes the changes to this cloned code to create new features or fix an issue or make a codebase more efficient

-3. This branch is pushed to the remote repository, and then a pull request is made
+Step 3: This branch is pushed to the remote repository, and then a pull request is made

-4. The reviewer is notified of the new changes and then provides feedback or approves the change
+Step 4: The reviewer is notified of the new changes and then provides feedback or approves the change

-5. Once the change is approved, it is merged into the project repository
+Step 5: Once the change is approved, it is merged into the project repository

-Process of reviewing a pull request
+Process of Reviewing a Pull Request

 Once a pull request is made, fellow developers can review the alterations and offer their thoughts.
 Their feedback can be given through comments on the pull request, proposing modifications, or giving the green light to the changes as they are.
 The purpose of the review stage is to guarantee that the changes are of top-notch quality, adhere to the project's criteria, and align with the project's objectives.